katielyzhou/lj-cdft-lmft/README.md

 [^3]: M. Heier, S. Stephan, J. Liu, W. G. Chapman, H. Hasse and K. Langenbach, *Mol.
 Phys.*, 2018, **116**, 2083–2094.
 [^4]: P. Rehner, G. Bauer and J. Gross, *Ind.
 Eng.
 Chem.
 Res.*, 2023, **62**, 5347–5357.

-## Data
-Training data and cDFT results for mixtures may be found on Zenodo.

 ## Installation
 You can clone the repository with:
 ```sh